Typographic approximation: Non-spacing modifiers

 Some typewriters have non-spacing keys for use as diacritical marks.
 After the typist pushes, say, acute accent ◌́ the caret does not move.
 This allows the typist to overstrike this mark by a spacing letter, say, e and obtain é, an accented letter.
 Due to geometrical restrictions of a monospaced font, the result could not always be perfect.
-For example, overstriking unlikely was a feasible method to produce uppercase accented letters, such as É.
+For example, overstriking was unlikely to be a feasible method to produce uppercase accented letters, such as É.